-What Is Bokeh?
+What is Bokeh?

-The Distance Between Your Camera and Subject
+Maximize The Distance Between Your Camera and Subject

 The closer you are to your subject, the more blurred out your background will be.
 I’m shooting all of these photos at the lens’ minimum focusing distance (MFD) to get the best results.
 The Canon 28-135mm f/3.5-5.6 has an MFD of 0.5m / 1.6 ft.